wong-justin/melee-vision/README.md

         http://685d642fe150:8888/?token=06c195f789a1511e3b643dc234e015ce4939e06d5b4a2188
      or http://127.0.0.1:8888/?token=06c195f789a1511e3b643dc234e015ce4939e06d5b4a2188
 ```
-Copy the last URL and paste into a browser to view the container's working directory with Jupyter, where there are notebooks for viewing and python source code for deeper digging.
+Copy the last URL and paste into a browser to view the container's working directory with Jupyter, where there are notebooks for viewing and python source code if you want to dig deeper.

-### Source Code
-Notebooks are the primary way to interact with the code and see results of different functions.
-[background.py](./background.py) contains the latest code with keypoint detection, descriptor calculating, and matching.
-[test.py](./test.py) has some performance tests and feature tests.
-Many tests become broken, though,  as modules update in functionality and get refactored.

-### Progress
+## Progress
 Current focused goal is to find strong keypoints (eg corners of platforms and ground) in an image of the stage from an arbitrary camera position (ie battlefield),
 use an appropriate descriptor (eg BRIEF), and use those to match two slightly shifted/rotated frames of the same stage.